kanamesasaki/thermocraft/src/content/articles/floating-point-error.md

 ---
 title: 'Tracking the Floating Point Error'
-description: 'If rounding errors for floating point numbers are critical for your numerical calculation.
-What is the correct way to estimate and track the error?
-Looking into the definition in IEEE 754-2019 and basic methodology for the error estimation.'
+description: 'If rounding errors for floating point numbers are critical for your numerical calculation, what is the correct way to estimate and track the error?
+We will look into the definition in IEEE 754-2019 and discuss a basic methodology for the error estimation.'
 pubDate: 2025-05-18
 updatedDate: 2025-05-19
 heroImage: ''